-dim light damage eyesight
+Will reading in dim light, damage eyesight

 There are times when we are so absorbed in a good book that we do not notice that the light has faded.
 Or we read books while travelling in a dimly lit bus or train.
 With the availability of tablets and e-readers, many people now have the habit of reading at bedtime with the lights off.
 When we were kids, most of us have sneaked a torch inside the bed covers to read an interesting book.
 We have been told by our parents that reading in dim light will affect our vision and make us get spectacles.